monospice/spicy-identifiers/README.md

 // Call a dynamic method:
 $someClass->callDynamicMethod('some argument');

-// The dynamic method call is handled by the __call() magic method of the class.
+// The dynamic method call is handled by the __call() magic method of a class.
 // $methodCalled is the name of the dynamic method: "callDynamicMethod" public function __call($methodCalled, array $arguments) {